Conditions of Music Tuition

 b.
 Where fees are not paid on time, the Teacher reserves the right, entirely at the Teacher’s discretion, to terminate this Agreement with immediate effect by giving written notice of termination to the Pupil or Pupil’s parent or carer.
 This right to terminate is without prejudice to any other rights the Teacher may have.

 c.
-Either signatory to this Agreement may terminate the Agreement by giving one full terms notice (we do accept half a term’s notice in the Summer term only) in writing or email.
+Either signatory to this Agreement may terminate the Agreement by giving six weeks term-time notice in writing or email.

 7. Failure to give notice